smirko/Linux-Admin-Scripts/README.md

 		 It's probably best to point your probes at hosts directly connected to the same infrastructure as the host you run this script on

+# start_virtual.sh
+Ever wanted to autostart a Qemu VM, but it kept throwing lots of errors and died?
+Well.
+I did.
+So I wrote this little workaround script that solves some of the problems I faced.

 Cheers
 Smirk